Boiler Repair Croydon — Verified Gas Safe Engineers

 Private tenants in Croydon — landlord obligations for boiler repair

-Under the Gas Safety (Installation and Use) Regulations 1998, landlords must arrange an annual gas safety check by a Gas Safe registered engineer and provide tenants with a copy of the Landlord Gas Safety Record within 28 days of the check being completed.²
+Under the Gas Safety (Installation and Use) Regulations 1998, landlords must arrange annual gas safety checks of appliances and flues provided for tenants by a Gas Safe registered engineer and provide tenants with a copy of the Landlord Gas Safety Record within 28 days of the check being completed, or to new tenants before moving in.² The duty under Regulation 36 covers appliances and flues provided by the landlord for the tenant’s use; tenant-owned appliances are outside the duty, although the landlord retains responsibility for gas pipework.²

 Croydon Council advises private tenants that for an urgent repair — such as a lack of heating or hot water, or dangerous electrics — they should contact their landlord or agent immediately and follow the call up with a letter or email.⁹